-- > Work Health and Safety Act 2012 (SA) and when relevant WHS Defined Officers must meet due diligence requirements. - > Return to Work Act 2014 (SA), facilitating the recovery, maintenance or early return to work of employees with work related injury / illness. - > Meet immunisation requirements as outlined by the Immunisation for Health Care Workers in South Australia Policy Directive. - > Equal Employment Opportunities (including prevention of bullying, harassment and intimidation). - > Children and Young People (Safety) Act 2017 (SA) 'Notification of Abuse or Neglect'. - > Disability Discrimination. - Independent Commissioner Against Corruption Act 2012 (SA). - > Information Privacy Principles Instruction. - > Relevant Awards, Enterprise Agreements, Public Sector Act 2009, Health Care Act 2008 and the SA Health (Health Care Act) Human Resources Manual. - > Relevant Australian Standards. - > Duty to maintain confidentiality. - > Smoke Free Workplace. - To value and respect the needs and contributions of SA Health Aboriginal staff and clients, and commit to the development of Aboriginal cultural competence across all SA Health practice and service delivery. - May be responsible for supervision and oversight of volunteers assigned within the department, in collaboration with the WCHN Volunteer Unit.
-Refer to Volunteer Engagement and Management Procedure - Applying the principles of the South Australian Government's Risk Management Policy to work as appropriate. - > The SA Health workforce contributes to the safety and quality of patient care by adhering to the South Australian Charter of Health Care Rights, understanding the intent of the National Safety and Quality Health Service Standards and participating in quality improvement activities as necessary.
+- Work Health and Safety Act 2012 (SA) and when relevant WHS Defined Officers must meet due diligence requirements. - > Return to Work Act 2014 (SA), facilitating the recovery, maintenance or early return to work of employees with work related injury / illness. - > Meet immunisation requirements as outlined by the Immunisation for Health Care Workers in South Australia Policy Directive. - > Equal Employment Opportunities (including prevention of bullying, harassment and intimidation). - > Children and Young People (Safety) Act 2017 (SA) 'Notification of Abuse or Neglect'. - > Disability Discrimination. - > Independent Commissioner Against Corruption Act 2012 (SA). - > Information Privacy Principles Instruction. - > Relevant Awards, Enterprise Agreements, Public Sector Act 2009, Health Care Act 2008 and the SA Health (Health Care Act) Human Resources Manual. - > Relevant Australian Standards. - > Duty to maintain confidentiality. - > Smoke Free Workplace. - > To value and respect the needs and contributions of SA Health Aboriginal staff and clients, and

+- commit to the development of Aboriginal cultural competence across all SA Health practice and service delivery. - May be responsible for supervision and oversight of volunteers assigned within the department, in collaboration with the WCHN Volunteer Unit.
+Refer to Volunteer Engagement and Management Procedure - > Applying the principles of the South Australian Government's Risk Management Policy to work as appropriate. - > All employees required to complete timesheets must forward their timesheet to their manager, within two weeks from the period worked, to enable their manager to authorise that this is a true and accurate record of hours worked by the employee. - > CAMHS Clinicians are required to work in accordance with the legislative and professional requirements including: - Children and Young People's Safety Act 2017. - o Government of South Australia Interagency Code of Practice 2001. - o Professional Practice Standards consistent with the area of practice. - Health Practitioner Regulation National Law. - Mental Health Act 2009.

+The SA Health workforce contributes to the safety and quality of patient care by adhering to the South Australian Charter of Health Care Rights, understanding the intent of the National Safety and Quality Health Service Standards and participating in quality improvement activities as necessary